mongoosastic/mongoosastic/readme.md

 ```

+See the elasticsearch [Query DSL](http://www.elasticsearch.org/guide/reference/query-dsl/) docs for more information.

 ### Hydration
 By default objects returned from performing a search will be the objects
 as is in elastic search.
 This is useful in cases where only what was